A Wealthsimple RRSP account can help you save towards retirement while enjoying tax-sheltered returns and portfolio growth.

 When you start making withdrawals from your account in retirement, taxes apply, howbeit at a lower rate for most people.

 This tax-deferred status enjoyed by RRSPs is why they are an excellent tool for retirement planning.

 If you are wondering how your RRSP savings can grow over time, there are several calculators online that allow you to play around with various numbers to get estimates.

 With lower annual management fees, you could potentially grow your retirement pot a lot faster.

 Open a Wealthsimple RRSP account and get a $25 bonus.

 Wealthsimple offers four main types of RRSP accounts, including:

-1. Individual RRSP: This is a regular RRSP account you open on behalf of yourself and make contributions to.
-The assets held belong to you and when you make withdrawals, applicable taxes are reflected on your income tax return.
+1. Individual RRSP: This is a regular RRSP account you open on your behalf of yourself and make contributions to.
+The assets held belong to you, and when you make withdrawals, applicable taxes are reflected on your income tax return.